PrismaticPolygon/ComputerVision/report.md

 * Subtraction of mean values computed in nearby pixels [here](https://www.researchgate.net/publication/228359300_Real_time_correlation-based_stereo_algorithm_implementations_and_application)
 * Bilateral filtering [here](https://www-robotics.jpl.nasa.gov/publications/Adnan_Ansar/3dpvt.pdf)

+## Bilateral filtering

+The bilateral filter was introduced by Tomasi and Manduchi (1991) [here](https://users.soe.ucsc.edu/~manduchi/Papers/ICCV98.pdf).
+It is used to smooth images while preserving edges.

 ## Histogram equalisation

 The purpose of histogram equalisation is to increase the contrast of images.
 The images in the dataset